 - payment 1

-Large NGOs, business, government: We ask those with capacity to pay the full fee - either large NGOs, for profit organisations or government with their own professional development budgets.
+Large NGOs, business, government, self-employed: We ask those with capacity to pay the full fee - either large NGOs, for profit organisations or government with their own professional development budgets, or self-employed.
 This will support the shared economy for the training.

 Community groups outside Eurobodalla: Community groups, initiatives, organisations located outside this area are very welcome, and have a part-subsidy available, also through Fire to Flourish.